 “Losing muscle control whenever you feel strong emotion.
 Cataplectics may collapse every time they laugh.” – WebMD

 “Uncontrollable awkward bodily movements that cause people in grocery stores to stare.” – Lanna Barrison

 Narcolepsy is often accompanied by another neurological condition known as cataplexy.
-Cataplexy is a loss of muscle tone, often experienced during periods of strong emotion (eg. laughter, saddness, anger, etc.) Cataplexy can range greatly in severity from droopy eyes lids to a protruding tongue to a full body collapse.
+Cataplexy is a loss of muscle tone, often experienced during periods of strong emotion (eg. laughter, sadness, anger, etc.) Cataplexy can range greatly in severity from droopy eyes lids to a protruding tongue to a full body collapse.
 Cataplexy is often treated with antidepressants such as Prozac or Effexor that work by suppressing REM sleep and improving the quality of sleep.
 Xyrem (aka sodium oxybate, GHB, the date rape drug) is also used in the treatment of cataplexy.
 It is a relatively new drug, that is taken twice nightly to induce restful sleep.
-The side affects of this medication are long and scary and the long-term effects are not yet fully understood.
+The side effects of this medication are long and scary and the long-term effects are not yet fully understood.